 - Driver physicals

-- Application of a 24 hour blood pressure monitor.
+- Application of a 24 hour blood pressure monitor or holter monitor

-- Various injections: allergy shots, routine immunizations for some patients, Vitamin B12 shots, Prolia.
+- Various injections: allergy shots, routine immunizations for some patients, Vitamin B12 shots, Jubbonti

 Follow up appointments are used to pull everything together.
 There was a reason for a test, procedure, prescribed medication, or recommended lifestyle change.
 A follow-up appointment is the opportunity for the provider to discuss results of testing or assess the patient’s response to a medication or recommendation.
 Additionally, follow-up appointments can lead to specialist referrals or further assessment and treatments.
 Reasons to schedule a follow-up appointment: